OPERA-Cal-Val/OPERA-ArcGIS-Toolbox/README.md

 Video turorials for the toolbox are available here https://www.youtube.com/playlist?list=PLKWlaxzCh8uLAtuqFMQtjbZxqhKI_9fPR.
 Note* these tutorials were made for the first version of the toolbox that did not include DIST-ALERT or RTC products.

 ## Installation
-To install this toolbox, first download the included zip folder and extract.
-Next, open ArcGIS Pro, navigate to "Toolboxes" in the catalog.
-Right click on Toolboxes, select "add toolbox", and select the .atbx file in the unpacked location.
+To install and access this toolbox in ArcGIS Pro, first download the OPERA-ArcGIS-Toolbox folder and unzip downloaded file.
+Next, open ArcGIS Pro and navigate to the unpacked location to work with the toolbox.